-Carburetor venturi vacuum is transferred via rubber hoses to those metal cans, and it is that carburetor vacuum that tells the can valves to open or close.
+Carburetor venturi vacuum is transferred via rubber hoses to those metal cans, and it is the carburetor vacuum that operates the cans valves.
 This transferred vacuum operates those valves upon throttle back-off, where vacuum greatly increases, allowing the exhaust venturi action to 'suck' clean air to the exhaust port.
 The arrangement is simple, works OK, and supposedly the metal can valves system (not all 1980 models had the valves) will prevent back-popping that might be otherwise heard in the mufflers.
 Back-popping on the over-run, and at idle, is often noticed however.

 Why plug & remove the system: